 - International Covenant on Economic, Social and Cultural Rights

-- ILO Declaration on Fundamental Principles and Rights at Work
+- ILO (International Labour Organization) Declaration on Fundamental Principles and Rights at Work

 Key components of human rights management

-- Commitment of the Board of Management to respect human rights
+Board of Management declaration to protect human rights

-- Identifying and assessing human rights risks and impacts
+Risk analysis for identifying and assessing human rights risks

-The present documents detail how Munich Re abides by its responsibility for human rights: our Sustainability Report, our combined non-financial statement, our annual UN Global Compact Communication on Progress (CoP), our annual reports on the Principles for Sustainable Insurance (PSI) and the Principles for Responsible Investment (PRI).
+The following publicly accessible documents detail how Munich Re upholds its responsibility for respecting human rights: our Sustainability Report, our Combined non-financial statement, our Communication on Progress to the UN Global Compact (CoP), our annual reports on the Principles for Sustainable Insurance (PSI) and the Principles for Responsible Investment (PRI).

-In addition, in line with international regulations, a statement signed by the Executive Board on the UK Modern Slavery Act has been published since 2017 and a statement on the Australian Modern Slavery Act was published for the first time in 2021.
+In addition, in line with international regulations, we publish a statement signed by the Board of Management on the UK Modern Slavery Act and on the Australian Modern Slavery Act.